jericson/jericson.github.io/_posts/2023-01-20-market_garden.md

 series) abstracts most of those decisions away.
 Landing is risky and mostly out of the control of the commander.
 So it's simulated by a roll of a die for each unit.
 Fog lifting to allow Polish reinforcements is another random die roll.
-German forces reinforce one a strict schedule.
+German forces reinforce on a strict schedule.

 The only decisions remaining are: